New study supports probiotics for daily stress

 Other research into ‘Psychobiotics’

 Another study2 published in the British Journal of Nutrition in 2011 tested two strains Lactobacillus acidophilus Rosell-52 and Bifidobacterium longum Rosell-175 for their effect on stress levels.
 55 volunteers were administered with either the two probiotic strains, or a placebo, every day for 30 days, and then tested for stress and anxiety levels.
 The group taking the probiotic showed significant improvement in psychological distress, depression, anger-hostility and anxiety.
 L. acidophilus Rosell-52 was also shown to help improve sleep in elderly subjects.
 Again, a tentative but promising result.
-Healthcare professionals may be interested to know that these two strains can be found in OptiBac Probiotics For every day.

 An eight-year study3, led by gastroenterologist Stephen Collins at McMaster University in Hamilton, Canada, is another example of where research can’t really avoid the relationship that the microbiome appears to have with psychology.
 Researchers of this study noticed that psychological issues such as depression and anxiety seemed to be a risk factor when suffering from persisent IBS.
 Historically we have probably generally assumed that the uncomfortable symptoms of constant IBS may have understandably led the person to ‘feel down’.
 However, Premysl Bercik, also a Mac Master gastroenterologist, says that this interplay begged interesting questions.
 Could psychiatric symptoms be driven by lingering inflammation, or perhaps by a microbiome thrown out of balance?